phantran/fastapi-backend/README.md

 docker-compose up
 ```

-After running the command above successfully, the application will be available at
+After running the command above is executed successfully, the API endpoints will be available at
 ```commandline
 http://localhost:8000/api/v1
 ```